mazetoken/mminer/README.md

-### MAZE Slp Token Mminer 1.0.3
+### MAZE SLP Token - Mminer 1.0.3

 _Update and tutorial by B_S_Z - https://mazetoken.github.io_

-You can create a mineable SLP tokens (based on [Mistcoin](Mistcoin.md) covenant contract script) and mine it with Mminer.
+You can create a mineable SLP tokens based on Mistcoin covenant contract script and mine it with Mminer.
 This tutorial is for mining only

-Mminer is an updated version of Mist miner - bchd_mist_miner_v1.
-Mistcoin website (https://mistcoin.org) is down for now
+Mminer is continuation and updated version of [Mistcoin BCHD mist-miner](Mistcoin-archive/bchd_mist_miner_v1.zip).
+Mistcoin website (https://mistcoin.org) is down for now, so you can check [Mistcoin Archive](Mistcoin-archive/Mistcoin.md).
+Check other miners in [Mistcoin archive](Mistcoin-archive/readme.md)

-What is updated:
+What is updated in the Mminer:

 - Mminer is patched for "bn not an integer" error and "dust input attack", and stucked reward reduction (patches are from [Blue`s mist miner](https://gitlab.com/blue_mist/miner))